 Before you begin a petition, consider the goal.
 Articulate your position.
 Gather signatures from the public to petition for something.
 Explain and promote the petition, why it is crucial, and persuade others to sign, support, and fight for the cause.
 Present the petition to the necessary individuals after gaining the appropriate amount of signatures.
 The White House provides a step-by-step guide on the creation of a petition.

 Individuals fighting for rights and justice are far too often unaware of the complete array of nonviolent activity styles.
 Consideration of the dynamics of peaceful disagreement and the meticulous choice of methods can enhance a group's probability of success.
 The Albert Einstein Institution compiled a list of symbolic public acts such as displays of flags and symbolic colors, wearing of symbols, presentations of portraits, prayer and worship, protest disrobings, delivering symbolic objects, symbolic lights, paint as protest, and more.

 Marches, pilgrimages, parades, religious processions, motorcades all fall under processions that spread the word of a cause or issue.
 Along with these forms, individuals can promote and perform distinguished drama or music.
 These practices could include skits and pranks, performances of music or plays, and singing.

 The Cochran Firm aims to support your rights as an American.
 We stand behind you every step of the way.
 If you have exercised your First Amendment right and believe you have been wrongfully arrested during a peaceful protest, begin by reading our blog post Mistakes to Avoid if You Are Ever Arrested.
-To speak with a specialist, please contact our 24/7 call center at 1-800-THE-FIRM (673-1555) or send us a message on our website by clicking here.
+To speak with a specialist, please contact our 24/7 call center at 1-800-THE-FIRM (673-1555) or send us a message on our website.